danahagist/danahagist.github.io/_posts/2023-01-02-analytics_interview.md

 Another seemingly simple question requiring a bit of a complex answer.
 And the answer, similarly, requires  you to make the complex simple.
 You've probably heard the saying "you don't really understand something until you can explain it to a kindergartener."
 The goal in answering this question is being able to thoroughly break down both the problem and  your solution.
 This includes both your thought process and the technical aspects; you'll be even better off if you can explain the alternatives including their costs and benefits.

+### Question 6: Tell me about a time when you had to learn a new technology for a project?

+In and outside of technology, you'll often be asked questions

+### Question 7: Imagine a stakeholder came and dropped off a proposal for a new product and wants to know, given your data expertise, whether moving forward with the project would make sense.
+How would you decide what to recommend?
+What would you consider

+Revenue potential, how to measure success,

 ## Technical Questions